fbpx

 One of the developments to arise out of problems like these has been a rise in self-service geospatial intelligence products.
 For example, FEMA’s GeoPlatform Disasters Portal provides curated geospatial information and datasets from numerous other apps and sources, providing a key data stewardship role.
 This effectively gives first responders and GEOINT teams a running start in responding to natural disasters.

 One of the core themes in all the above GEOINT uses is the vast volume of data.
 As we look toward the future, the ability to manage data at large volumes will continue to be a key theme.
 However, it’s important to note that the GEOINT industry will require expertise both in the analysis and in the preparation of that data.
-As Trajectory Magazine noted, data stewardship is often seen as a peripheral function, but it is critical in today’s GEOINT world, where the number of data sources and variety of data types will grow exponentially.
+As the National Geospatial Intelligence Agency has indicated, managing and stewarding GEOINT data is critical to maintaining our national advantage in all applications of GEOINT.